SiliconWorks/Asynchornous-FIFO/README.md

 <h3><u>PROJECT OVERVIEW:</u></h3>

-TThis project implements a parameterized Asynchronous FIFO in Verilog for reliable data transfer across independent clock domains.
+This project implements a parameterized Asynchronous FIFO in Verilog for reliable data transfer across independent clock domains.
 It ensures CDC safety by using Gray-code pointers and 2-FF synchronizers to prevent metastability.
 The design generates stable Full/Empty flags and is fully configurable for various data widths and depths.
 Functionality is verified through simulations covering wrap-around and simultaneous R/W boundary conditions.

 <h3><u>PROBLEM STATEMENT:</u></h3>